With a northern Maine location, this resort keeps cranking through April into

 Tuckerman's Ravine.
 Wildcat

-is also a most scenic spring ski destination, with plenty of lodging nearby in
+is a most scenic spring ski destination, with plenty of lodging nearby in

 than most.
-Stowe's Spring Summit Series, Sugar Slalom and Stowe Derby are traditions that
+Stowe's Spring Summit Series, Sugar Slalom and Stowe Derby are spring traditions that

-make April skiing all about sun & fun.
+make April skiing all about sun and fun and healthy competition.
 Stowe is generally open with great skiing until

 mid April on its northern exposure ski trails, not sunnier Spruce Peak where